Triggering Toll-Like Receptor 5 Signaling During Pneumococcal Superinfection Prevents the Selection of Antibiotic Resistance.

 Résumé

 Toll-like receptor 5 (TLR5) signaling plays a key role in antibacterial defenses.
-We previously showed that respiratory administration of flagellin, a potent TLR5 agonist, in combination with amoxicillin improves the treatment of primary pneumonia or superinfection caused by amoxicillin-sensitive or -resistant Streptococcus pneumoniae.
-Here, the impact of adjunct flagellin therapy on antibiotic dose/regimen and the selection of antibiotic-resistant S. pneumoniae was investigated using superinfection with isogenic antibiotic-sensitive and -resistant bacteria and population dynamics analysis.
+We previously showed that respiratory administration of flagellin, a potent TLR5 agonist, in combination with amoxicillin (AMX) improves the treatment of primary pneumonia or superinfection caused by AMX-sensitive or AMX-resistant Streptococcus pneumoniae.
+Here, the impact of adjunct flagellin therapy on antibiotic dose/regimen and the selection of antibiotic-resistant S. pneumoniae was investigated using superinfection with isogenic antibiotic-sensitive and antibiotic-resistant bacteria and population dynamics analysis.
 Our findings demonstrate that flagellin allows for a 200-fold reduction in the antibiotic dose, achieving the same therapeutic effect observed with antibiotic alone.
 Adjunct treatment also reduced the selection of antibiotic-resistant bacteria in contrast to the antibiotic monotherapy.
-Finally, we developed a mathematical model that captured the population dynamics and estimated a 20-fold enhancement immune-modulatory factor on bacterial clearance.
+A mathematical model was developed that captured the population dynamics and estimated a 20-fold enhancement immune-modulatory factor on bacterial clearance.
 This work paves the way for the development of host-directed therapy and refinement of treatment by modeling.

 Mots-clé